 NVRs vs. DVRs

-Considerations for selecting a video surveillance system for your business are almost infinite.
-But the issues and features mentioned here will provide a strong foundation for selecting the system that best suits your organization’s needs.
+Considerations for selecting a commercial video surveillance system are almost infinite.
+But the issues and features mentioned here will provide a strong foundation for selecting the system that best suits an organization’s needs.

 1. Cloud Migration